 ......

 Now sometime before the closing bell a decision has to be made.
-Tomorow is Friday.
+Tomorrow is Friday.
 Will there be more downside action to follow?
-If so do you want to play it?
-Here how is how the 290 Calls and Puts look going into tomorow's action are priced at.
+If so how do you want to play it?
+Here is what the 290 Calls and Puts look like going into tomorrow's action.

 ---------------